ibpdas/ibpdas/readme.md

 A short selection of the projects that show my current interests.

 ### **ValueLine: Data to Impact Model**
 A line of sight model that clarifies how better data foundations lead to better decisions, outcomes and public value.
-**Status:** active.

 ### **ThinkStudio: Data Strategy Accelerator**
 A workshopping tool for developing context aware data strategies.
 Supports early stage framing and organisational diagnosis.
-**Status:** alpha.

 ### **MacroCycle: AI Business Cycle Agent**
 A multiagent experiment for economic sensemaking with an API driven stateless data ecosystem.
 Tests explainable orchestration patterns.

-**Status:** ongoing.
+_See respositories to learn more_
 ---

-# Tools and technologies
+# Tech stack

 ### **Languages**
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)